-Next, close any open music/video apps and all other apps that show an ongoing icon on your watch AND your phone and then proceed with the steps below.
+Next, close any open music/video apps and all other apps that show an ongoing icon on your watch AND your phone, and then proceed with the steps below.

 - You close an app on your phone by swiping up from the bottom of your screen, then briefly holding it when you get to the middle of your screen and see your app switcher.
 Locate your apps by swiping left and right.
-To close an app, swipe up on the app towards to top of your screen.
+To close an app, swipe up on the app towards the top of your screen.
 You can also choose to close all apps.

 - To close an app on your watch, go to your home screen and tap the Recent app icon that looks like two overlapping circles.
 Swipe left or right to find your music apps and other apps that trigger ongoing icons.
-Swipe the app up toward the top of your watch’s screen to close an app.
+Swipe the app up toward the top of your watch’s screen to close the app.
 You can also choose to close all apps by tapping Close all.

 Once you close all the apps that trigger an ongoing notification icon on your Samsung Galaxy watch, try the following tips to prevent the ongoing icon from showing up on your screen and blocking watch face content.

 Turn off app notifications for any music and audio apps

 Sometimes, turning off these notifications doesn’t work or only works temporarily.
 We know that updating your watch’s software often returns these settings to their default “on” position.
 And sometimes, even rebooting causes them to return to that original setting.

 - Open the Settings app and choose Developer options.

 - Scroll down and tap App notifications.